west china medical publishers

 Release date: Export PDF Favorites Scan

-Objective To explore the impact of COVID-19 positive donors on the prognosis of heart transplant recipients.
-MethodsThe Medline, EMbase, CENTRAL, CNKI, Wanfang Data, VIP and Chinese Biomedical Abstracts Database from inception to May 2023 were searched by computer for studies about impact of COVID-19 positive donors on the prognosis of heart transplant recipients.
-The data was extracted from all the relevant literatures, and the quality of the data was assessed using the Newcastle-Ottawa score (NOS).
-All statistical analysis was conducted by the STATA 11.0 software.
+Objective To explore the impact of SARS-CoV-2-positive donors on the prognosis of heart transplant recipients.
+MethodsThe Medline, EMbase, CENTRAL, CNKI, Wanfang Data, VIP and China Biology Medicine from inception to May 2023 were searched by computer for studies about impact of SARS-CoV-2-positive donors on the prognosis of heart transplant recipients.
+The data were extracted from all the relevant literatures, and the quality of the data was assessed using the Newcastle-Ottawa Scale (NOS).
+All statistical analyses were conducted by the Stata 11.0 software.
 Results A total of 10 studies (NOS score ranging from 5 to 9 points) involving 643 patients were enrolled.
-The pooled results demonstrated that the pooled mortality of heart transplant recipients from COVID-19 positive donors was 4% (95%CI 2%–5%).
-And the incidence of composite outcome, regarding graft failure, rejection and death as poor prognosis, was 7% (95%CI 5%–9%).
-Besides, compared with recipients from COVID-19 negative donors, the pooled odds ratio (OR) value of death in which from COVID-19 positive donors was 0.68 (95%CI 0.38–1.22, Z=1.28, P=0.200).
-The pooled OR value of rejection rate was 0.41 (95%CI 0.27–0.64, Z=3.97, P<0.005).
-For the composite outcome, the pooled OR value was 0.50 (95%CI 0.37-0.69, Z=4.30, P<0.005).
-In addition, there was no statistical difference in the length of hospital stay between heart transplant recipients from COVID-19 positive donors and negative donors (SMD=–0.03, 95%CI –0.22–0.15, Z=0.36, P=0.720).
-Conclusion The application of heart from COVID-19-positive donor for transplantation are safe and feasible.
-However, further prospective studies with longer follow-up times are still needed to verify its impact on long-term outcomes.
+The pooled results demonstrated that the pooled mortality of heart transplant recipients from SARS-CoV-2-positive donors was 4% (95%CI 2% to 5%).
+And the incidence of composite outcome, regarding graft failure, rejection and death as poor prognosis, was 7% (95%CI 5% to 9%).
+Besides, compared with recipients from SARS-CoV-2-negative donors, the pooled odds ratio (OR) value of death of SARS-CoV-2-positive donors was 0.68 (95%CI 0.38 to 1.22, Z=1.28, P=0.200).
+The pooled OR value of rejection rate was 0.41 (95%CI 0.27 to 0.64, Z=3.97, P<0.005).
+For the composite outcome, the pooled OR value was 0.50 (95%CI 0.37 to 0.69, Z=4.30, P<0.005).
+In addition, there was no statistical difference in the length of hospital stay between heart transplant recipients from SARS-CoV-2-positive donors and negative donors (SMD=–0.03, 95%CI –0.22 to 0.15, Z=0.36, P=0.720).
+Conclusion The application of heart from SARS-CoV-2-positive donor for transplantation is safe and feasible.
+However, further prospective studies with longer follow-up are still needed to verify its impact on long-term outcomes.

 Release date: Export PDF Favorites Scan